Microsoft/azure-docs.pt-pt/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. Substitua na seguinte implementação `application:didRegisterForRemoteNotificationsWithDeviceToken` para ter em conta as alterações da UI no storyboard:
+14. Substitua a seguinte implementação `application:didRegisterForRemoteNotificationsWithDeviceToken` para ter em conta as alterações da UI no storyboard:

     ```objc
     // Access navigation controller which is at the root of window